posesedbot/predictive-maintenance-boilers/README.md

 ### Generalization Check: Holdout Performance

 The stratified train/test split proved the stability of the models.
 All three baselines (Heuristic, Logistic Regression, and Decision Tree) achieved **perfect scores (1.00)** across all metrics on the test data.

 This confirms the following:
 1.  **No Data Leakage:** Performance was not inflated by training on the test set.
+2.  **Perfect Generalization:** The simple rule identified during EDA generalizes perfectly to unseen data, validating the entire modeling approach.

+### Generalization Check: Holdout Performance

+To ensure reliability, models were tested on a held-out portion of data.
+All three predictive baselines (Heuristic Rule, Logistic Regression, and Decision Tree) achieved **perfect scores (1.00)** across all metrics on the test data.

+This confirms the following:
+1.  **No Data Leakage:** Performance was not inflated by training on the test set.